We have a new kid on the water park scene in the UAE (and it’s awesome!)

 - A few more “hands-on” Lego experiences wouldn’t have gone astray.
 You can do the build-a-raft (if one other selfish family hasn’t stolen all the bricks to make one giant brick…), and the boat building, but that was it.
 I think our older ones were expecting a little more Lego-related activities.

-Visit the official Dubai Parks & Resorts website here which has more on latest offers for residents and visitors.
-Pricing can vary due to special offers but expect standard pricing to be 215 AED for a Water Park only ticket, or from 335 AED for a combined Legoland Dubai Theme Park ticket.
+- Visit the official Dubai Parks & Resorts website here which has more on the latest offers for residents and visitors.
+Pricing can vary due to special offers but expect standard pricing to be 245 AED for a Water Park only ticket, or 295 AED for a combined Legoland Dubai Theme Park ticket.

 Have you visited Legoland Water Park yet?
 What were your favourite parts or recommendations for other families?

-Disclosure: We were provided with a media pass for the purposes of conducting and honest review, all views as always are our own.
+Disclosure: We were provided with a media pass for the purposes of conducting an honest review, all views as always are our own.
 We are in no way agents or sponsored by Dubai Parks & Resorts.
-This article contains affiliate links to accommodation and other services which may earn this site a small commission to help keep this running as a free resource for parents.
+Initial review as of April 2017, last updated February 2020.
+This article contains affiliate links to accommodation and other services which may earn this site a small commission.

 © Our Globetrotters